earlsioson/sandbox-nx/docs/hexagonal.md

 ### Infrastructure folder

 Contains the data access components, message brokers and other external systems. it will implement the interfaces (aka ports) defined by the application layer

-### Presenters folder

-Contains the controllers, gateways and other user-facing components or APIs. sometimes the presenters folder is also called the user-interface folder and sometime just interface.